marklogic/ml-gradle/CONTRIBUTING.md

 1. Make your changes to the ml-gradle source code
 1. Run "gradle -Pversion=issue-number publishToMavenLocal" (the version can be anything you want)

-1. Pick a project under ./examples, and replace the "plugins" block with the following code:
+Then pick a project under ./examples, and replace the "plugins" block with the following code:

     buildscript {
       repositories {